United World Wrestling: Organization and governance

-The UWW President manages the day-to-day affairs of the organization.
+The UWW president manages the day-to-day affairs of the organization.
 The president represents UWW at international meetings, before the International Olympic Committee, and before the general public.
-The current interim President of UWW is Nenad Lalovic from Serbia who has served in that role since 2013.
-Bureau members and the President serve for six-year terms and can be reelected.
+The current interim president of UWW is Nenad Lalović from Serbia who has served in that role since 2013.
+Bureau members and the president serve for six-year terms and can be reelected.
 Usually one third of the Bureau members are up for reelection every two years.

-A Secretary General is chosen by the bureau for six years and is the secondary director of UWW behind the President, serves as secretary of both the Bureau and the Congress, and maintains healthy communication between the national federations, the Continental Committees, the Commissions, and all the departments of UWW.
+A secretary general is chosen by the Bureau for six years and is the secondary director of UWW behind the president, serves as secretary of both the Bureau and the Congress, and maintains healthy communication between the national federations, the Continental Committees, the Commissions, and all the departments of UWW.
 The current Secretary General is Michel Dusson from France.

 There are also auxiliary bodies of UWW.
 One group of auxiliary bodies is the Continental Committee, made up of each of the national federations on each continent (currently Africa, Asia, the Americas, Europe, and Oceania).
 The Continental Committees are directed by an executive bureau composed of a president, vice president, and three other members who all serve for a term of four years.
 Continental Committees meet at least every two years in the year following the Summer Olympics, in which there is usually the Continental Championship.

 Other auxiliary bodies include commissions, which are made of a president, vice president, secretary, and four other members who all serve for four years.
-Commissions include those dealing with Technical issues; Officiating; Medical Safety and Anti Doping; Promotion; and for Athletes.
+Commissions include those dealing with technical issues; officiating; medical safety and anti-doping; promotion; and for athletes.
 The members of the commissions are nominated and financially supported by the national federations that they originate from and are generally specialists in the field that the commission supervises.